Fiat 128

-The Fiat 128 is a transverse front-engine, front wheel drive small family car manufactured and marketed by Fiat from 1969 to 1985 as a two- or four-door sedan, three- or five-door station wagon as well as two- or three-door coupé.
-The 128 running gear and engine, reconfigured for a mid-engined layout, were used in the Fiat X1/9 sports car.
+The Fiat 128 is a small family car which was manufactured and marketed by Fiat from 1969 to 1985.
+The bodystyles were a two- or four-door sedan, three- or five-door station wagon as well as two- or three-door coupé.

+With engineering by Dante Giacosa and engine design by Aurelio Lampredi, the 128 was noted for its relatively roomy passenger and cargo volume — enabled by a breakthrough innovation to the transversely-mounted front-engine, front-drive layout which became the layout "adopted by virtually every other manufacturer in the world" for front-wheel drive.
+Fiat promoted in its advertising that mechanical features consumed only 20% of the vehicle's volume.
+The 128 running gear and engine, reconfigured for a rear mid-engine, rear-wheel-drive layout, were used in the Fiat X1/9 sports car.

-Named European Car of the Year in 1970, over three million were manufactured.
+Named European Car of the Year in 1970, over three million were ultimately manufactured.

-The 128 was noted for its innovative front-engine, front-drive layout, which enabled an especially large interior volume and ultimately became the predominant front engine/drive layout, worldwide.
 In 2012 automotive journalist Jamie Kitman called the 128 a "pioneer of the small cars we drive today."

 Development

 With engineering by Dante Giacosa and engine design by Aurelio Lampredi, the 128 was noted for its relatively roomy passenger and cargo volume — enabled by a breakthrough innovation to the front-engine, front-drive layout which became the layout "adopted by virtually every other manufacturer in the world" for front-wheel drive.
 Giorgetto Giugiaro noted that in 1970, Volkswagen completely dismantled a Fiat 128, recognizing it as the reference for their forthcoming Golf.

-Fiat promoted in its advertising that mechanical features consumed only 20% of the vehicle's volume and that Enzo Ferrari drove a 128 as his personal vehicle."
+Fiat promoted in its advertising that Enzo Ferrari drove a 128 as his personal vehicle."

-Fiat built an entirely new plant in Rivalta, north-west of Turin, specifically to manufacture the new 128.
+Fiat built an entirely new plant in Rivalta di Torino, north-west of Turin, specifically to manufacture the new 128.
 In all, 2,776,000 sedans and wagons were built in Italy, plus 330,800 coupés and 3Ps.